Skip to content

 Disabling Rules

-# terratidy:ignore:resource-naming
+# terratidy:ignore:style.block-label-case

 resource "aws_instance" "MyServer" {